derekjtong/discord-seaton/README.md

 # discord-seaton

-A Discord bot in honor of Marlon Seaton
+A Discord bot in honor of Marlon Seaton's voice.